 The first step in preventing venous ulcers is preventing vein problems.
 Healthy habits are essential to help maintain proper blood flow in the legs.
-There are a variety of ways to help prevent venous ulcers through lifestyle changes, diet, and medication.
+There are various ways to help prevent venous ulcers through lifestyle changes, diet, and medication.
 The Lakeland vein clinic pain management doctors recommend:

 Exercise as much as possible.
 Moving and staying active helps with blood flow.
 Check with your doctor about starting a walking program.

 Control your blood cholesterol and triglyceride levels by making dietary changes and taking the medications your doctor prescribes.